This loan repayment calculator figures your monthly payment and interest cost to...show more instructions

 - Before you arrange for a bi-weekly payment schedule, review your budget and check to see if you can afford these payments (most likely you can).

 - If you are accelerating your payments for the purpose of boosting your credit score alone, then rethink your strategy.
 Your credit score is more positively impacted by paying your loan regularly and on time for a longer period than by an accelerated repayment schedule.

 Everyone has different reasons for choosing how long they will take to repay their loan, how much they can afford to pay monthly or bi-monthly, and if they will accelerate their payments or not.

 Some people want to repay their loans before retirement so they can enjoy their retirement years debt free.
-But for most people, they are simply sick of paying their loans and that is why they want to get out from under the debt trap.
+But for most people, they are simply sick of paying interest on their loans and that is why they want to get out from under the debt trap.

 Loan Repayment Calculator Terms & Definitions